 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-Shared decision making is required for Group 2 patients before initial ICD implantation.
-The encounter must occur between the patient and a physician (as defined in §1861(r)(1) of the Social Security Act) or a qualified non-physician practitioner — meaning a physician assistant, nurse practitioner, or clinical nurse specialist as defined in §1861(aa)(5).
-The shared decision making encounter must use an evidence-based decision tool on ICDs.
-It can happen at a separate visit, but it must happen before implantation.
+This is where shared decision-making becomes mandatory.
+Before initial ICD implantation under B2, a formal shared decision-making encounter must occur.
+It must happen between the patient and a physician under §1861(r)(1) of the Social Security Act, or a qualified non-physician practitioner — meaning a physician assistant, nurse practitioner, or clinical nurse specialist under §1861(aa)(5).
+The encounter must use an evidence-based decision tool on ICDs.
+It can happen at a separate visit from the implantation.

-Group 3: Severe Ischemic Dilated Cardiomyopathy, No Prior VT/VF
+Indication B3: Severe Ischemic Dilated Cardiomyopathy, No Prior VT/VF History

 #Covered Indication